 In the spirit of giving back, Sen. Frett-Gregory sponsored bedding and a Thanksgiving dinner to the Ebenezer Gardens Senior Housing Community.
 The residents were served turkey, ham, peas and rice, mac and cheese, and all the Thanksgiving fixings.
 Her office also donated to the Celestino White Sr. Senior Citizen Residence for their Thanksgiving luncheon.

-In two of her most recent interviews, Sen. Frett-Gregory interviewed with political contributor Derek Gabriel from the Business of Politics to discuss the progress women have made nationally and locally and she sat down with Ian Turnbull and Akil Jacobs of We Runnin to talk about hot topics impacting the community.
+At the end of 2020, Sen. Frett-Gregory interviewed with political contributor Derek Gabriel from the Business of Politics to discuss the progress women have made nationally and locally and she sat down with Ian Turnbull and Akil Jacobs of We Runnin to talk about hot topics impacting the community.

 Get in Touch